manhattan-blueprint/Manhattan-Server/schemas/api-schema-v1.md

 # Blueprint Server API

-The base URL for the schema is `http://foo.com`<br>
+* The base URL for the schema is `http://smithwjv.ddns.net`
+* A port must be specified for each service
+  * 8000 for authenticate
+  * 8001 for inventory
+  * 8002 for resources
-All endpoints must start with `/api/v1`<br>
+* All endpoints must start with `/api/v1`
-No POST or URL parameters can be blank<br>
+* No POST or URL parameters can be blank
-All requests, aside from Authentication, must contain the access token as a header `Authorization: Bearer <token>`, where each token is a 64 character string
+* All requests, aside from Authentication, must contain the access token as a header `Authorization: Bearer <token>`, where each token is a 64 character string

 # Authentication

 `/authenticate/register` (POST) <br>
 **Description**: Create a new user and get auth tokens